6 Bills You Can Negotiate

 You can start by negotiating your interest rates.
 Most credit cards have variable interest rates, meaning they fluctuate based on an ever-changing index.
 Credit card issuers can increase or decrease rates as long as they give you notice.
 However, you can also ask for a rate decrease yourself.

-As a result of COVID-19, many credit card issuers are also willing to work with customers who are experiencing financial hardship.
+Many credit card issuers are also willing to work with customers who are experiencing financial hardship.
 If you find yourself struggling to make your monthly payments, call your issuer and be transparent about your situation.
 It helps if you have had an account with the issuer for a while and have a positive payment history.

 2. Phone